School of Art Courses

 Intermittent: 10 units

-Fly like Harry Potter, fall into Alice?s looking glass, create new worlds, or take a head-trip into the inner reaches of your subconscious.
-It?s all possible in Moving Image Magic!
+Fly like Harry Potter, fall into Alice's looking glass, create new worlds, or take a head-trip into the inner reaches of your subconscious.
+It's all possible in Moving Image Magic!
 This course serves as an introduction to the creation of extraordinary cinematic visions using a variety of analog and digital tools and techniques.
 These include: digital compositing, miniatures, motion tracking, rotoscoping, matte painting, puppets and motion graphics.
 Primary software tools are After Effects and Photoshop with forays into, Motion, Resolve, Logic and Smoke.
 Prerequisites: Electronic Media Studio: Introduction to the Moving Image or instructor permission.

 Prerequisite: 60-110